 The bursary value may vary.

-The closing date for new applications for merit and need-based is 31 October.
+The closing date for new applications for merit and need-based have been extended to: 9 November 2015.

 - 2016 Form 10A: Application for Financial Assistance for South African Postgraduate(Honours, Masters & Doctoral) students who will register for Full-Time study